alekrutkowski/JAF2R/README.md

 for the path to the folder where the respective input file (R script or Excel file) is located.

+##### For re-creating the full IESS time series

+The newly obtained IESS_... data files contain only the latest years.
+To re-create the full time series for the data files IESS_..., run the script `Consolidate_IESS_time_series.R`.

+# System requirements

+For the compilation of PDFs, LaTeX distribution needs to be installed, e.g. MiKTeX (TexStudio app in the Commission).
+It may be necessary to set the Windows environment variable:
+Windows 10 start menu > "Edit environment variables for your account" > In the "Environment Variable" window, in the first list under "User variables for xxxxxxx" (xxxxxxx = yur user name) there should be a variable called "Path" -- if not available click "New..." otherwise click "Edit...".
+That environment variable should contain the value `C:\Program Files\MiKTeX\miktex\bin\x64`.

 # Running the scripts

 It is recommended to use RStudio IDE to run the files.